The Deceiver Gets Deceived — Modern Paraphrase | fresh.bible

 "That's not how we do things here.
 We don't give the younger daughter before the firstborn.
 Finish this wedding week with Leah, and then I'll give you Rachel too — in exchange for another seven years of work."

 Catch the irony.
-Jacob — the younger son who took the firstborn's place — is now being told that the firstborn comes first.
+Jacob — the younger son who took the place — is now being told that the firstborn comes first.
 The deceiver has been out-deceived.
 And it cost him seven more years.

 Jacob loved Rachel more than Leah.
 And he served Laban for another seven years.